davidrhoden/davidrhoden-basic-netlify/timeline/buncha-guys-on-a-couch-1984.md

 ---
-title: buncha guys sitting on the couch.
+title: Buncha guys sitting on the couch.
 date: 1984-10-30T16:00:00.000Z
 summary: No idea what the occasion was.
 excerpt: No idea what the occasion was.